-If you've never explored Lake Oroville's shores, you're missing out on miles of well-groomed easy and moderate hiking trails, many of which have lake views and are equestrian-friendly (check out the horse campgrounds at Loafer Creek!).
+If you've never explored its shores, you're missing out on miles of well-groomed easy and moderate hiking trails around Lake Oroville, many of which have lake views and are equestrian-friendly (check out the horse campgrounds at Loafer Creek!).
 Many of the trails connect to the various campgrounds around the lake, so you can explore during the day and return directly to your tent in the evening.

 And if want to learn more about the lake, the dam that creates it, their influence and impact on the city and Sacramento Valley, and more, a visit to the Lake Oroville Visitors center is a must.